Teen rom-coms are enjoying a modern renaissance right now and a lot of that popularity can be traced back to the success of the

 To All The Boys films instantly became teen romance royalty from the moment they premiered on Netflix.
 The story told across all three films is romantic and sweet, while containing relatable themes about growing up and learning to let your walls down in relationships.
 Or perhaps you were sucked into the fake-dating trope and enjoyed seeing Lara Jean and Peter's made-up relationship grow into something real.
 Or maybe still, you find yourself searching for more swoon-worthy coming-of-age content after watching these characters grow up before your very eyes.
 Whatever draws you to rom-coms like To All the Boys, you're sure to find something that appeals to you in the list below:

 Candy Jar, rival debate club champs Lona (Sami Gayle) and Bennett (Jacob Latimore) are forced to act as co-presidents of their high school team.
 But just like Lara Jean and Peter after they're forced to enter into a fake relationship, the two teens find themselves unexpectedly falling in love.
-It's a sweet, witty look at two high achievers letting down their guard and bringing out the best in each other.
+It's a sweet, witty look at two high achievers letting down their shields and bringing out the best in each other.
 Candy Jar is streaming on Netflix.

 TATB revitalized the teen rom-com, Set It Up successfully harkens back to the golden days of feel-good New York love stories.
 Zoey Deutch and Glen Powell star as two overworked assistants attempting to set their bosses up.
 As the movie goes on, they end up with an endearing, slow-burn relationship reminiscent of Lara Jean and Peter's.
 Set It Up is streaming on Netflix.